Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - Evolution of level generation strategy: from randomly placed vertical walls to strategically positioned walls at platform edges, improving navigation and game flow.
 - Evolution of crate placement: from random placement to strategic positioning specifically near walls to help players climb.
 - Addition of debug visualization to verify correct object placement during level generation.
+- Enhanced difficulty curve by increasing enemy density and level length, providing a more challenging experience while maintaining playability.